 I don’t say this to discourage you, but to help you set realistic expectations from the start.
 Writing a good short story is like any other creative skill.
 It requires time and practice to excel.

 The good news: Short stories don’t require a long-term commitment, the way novels do.
 You can write one in a week.
-This allows you to experiment with different approaches and ideas, while honing your skills at the same time.
+So you can experiment with different approaches and ideas, while honing your skills at the same time.

 Here’s a step-by-step beginner’s guide that explains how to write a horror story.